Eiffo/Games/Readme.md

-Project with many mini games.
+Project with potential to create many minigames.

-Created in Python.
+Created in Python